BUSINESS CONCEPT

 Nvidia’s $7 billion Mellanox acquisition in 2020 looked expensive at the time.
 It now appears prescient.
 As AI training moved from single-GPU to multi-GPU to multi-node configurations, the interconnect between processors became a critical bottleneck.
 Mellanox gave Nvidia control over the networking layer that connects GPUs together.

 Today, training frontier models requires not just Nvidia GPUs but Nvidia NVLink and Nvidia networking.
-Competitors selling alternative accelerators must integrate with Nvidia’s interconnect ecosystem or build entirely parallel infrastructure—an enormous additional hurdle.
+Competitors selling alternative accelerators must integrate with Nvidia’s interconnect ecosystem or build entirely parallel infrastructure — as explored in the economics of AI compute infrastructure — —an enormous additional hurdle.

 The 2023 Revelation